EFFECTIVE DATE: May 17, 2018

 Drury works with network advertisers, ad agencies, analytics service providers, and other vendors to provide us with information regarding traffic on the Drury Site (including pages viewed and the actions taken when visiting the Drury Site), to serve our advertisements elsewhere online, and to provide us with information regarding the use of the Drury Site and the effectiveness of our advertisements.
 Our service providers may collect certain information about your visits to and activity on the Drury Site and other websites and services and may use this information to target advertising to you.
 These service providers may set and access their own tracking technologies on your device (including cookies and local storage) and may otherwise collect or have access to information about you.
 Some of these parties may collect Personal Information over time when you visit the Drury Site or other online websites and services.
 Cookies, including those set by third-party network advertisers, may be used to (among other things): target advertisements, prevent you from seeing the same advertisements too many times, and conduct research regarding the usefulness of certain advertisements to you.
 We may share usage information about visitors with third-party advertising companies, analytics providers, and other vendors for similar purposes

 Cookies and local storage are data files placed within a browser on your device when the device is used to visit the Drury Site.
-These technologies are able to store a unique identifier for your device that can be used to recognize your device whenever you visit the Drury Site and may be used for many purposes, including, without limitation, to evaluate and improve the functionality of the Drury Site, to help us deliver content specific to your interests, to process your reservations or requests and/or to analyse your visiting patterns.
+These technologies are able to store a unique identifier for your device that can be used to recognize your device whenever you visit the Drury Site and may be used for many purposes, including, without limitation, to evaluate and improve the functionality of the Drury Site, to help us deliver content specific to your interests, to process your reservations or requests and/or to analyze your visiting patterns.
 Cookies can only access Personal Information that you have provided on our Site and cannot be accessed by other websites.
 If you do not want to accept cookies, you can block them by adjusting the settings on your Internet browser and/or deleting your cookie files from your hard drive at any time by clicking on the privacy or history tab typically found on the settings or options menu in your internet browser.
 If you choose to disable cookies on your device, you will not be able to use all of the features of the Drury Site, including the features associated with creating a user profile or making an online reservation.
 You can find more information about cookies and how they work at www.allaboutcookies.org.

 Small graphic images or other web programming code called web beacons (also known as “pixel tags,” “1x1 GIFs,” or “clear GIFs”) may be included in our web pages and email messages.
 Web beacons may be invisible to you, but any electronic image or other web programming code inserted into a web page or email can act as a web beacon.
 Web beacons or similar technologies may be used for a number of purposes, including, without limitation, to count visitors to the Drury Site, to monitor how users navigate the Drury Site, to count how many emails that were sent were actually opened or to count how many particular links were actually viewed.